seanbreckenridge/exobrain/src/content/blog/devlog-ocaml-android.md

 make install PREFIX=$PREFIX
 ```

-Still not sure if third party deps install properly, I've only used it for a `dune` build with no package dependencies.
+Still not sure if third party deps install properly, I've only used it for a `dune` build with no package dependencies (A little [calculator](https://github.com/seanbreckenridge/calc_ans) I wrote)